tingxins/InputKit/README.md

 If you want to get a callback when you are input limited text, you should have to do this:

-1. set the delegate of your TXLimitedTextField:
+1. Set the delegate of your TXLimitedTextField:

     ```